CrabNickolson/shadow_mario_plugin/README.md

 	- [Or try this modded mission](docs/shadow_mario_demo_mission_00.save)!
 See if you can find all 8 stars.
 [Here is a guide on how to install modded missions.](https://mod.io/g/shadow-gambit/r/how-to-play-a-mod)
 2. Select your spawn location and characters and start the mission.
 3. Select the player character you want to replace with Mario and hold the right stick down for 3 seconds.
-4. The game will freeze for a while (this can take a couple of minutes in the bigger missions)
+4. The game will freeze for a while (this can take a couple of minutes in the bigger missions).
 5. There should now be an Italian plumber in your game!
 6. You can repeat this process with other player characters to spawn multiple Marios, however this has a heavy performance impact!